available

 Finn

-Finn was the final kitten from the park litter to get caught, always lingering close to mom and slow to follow the other kittens to explore the treats we left for them.
-Since getting caught, Finn has warmed up quickly and is the largest of the litter, maybe even part Maine Coon.
-Even though they have an independent streak, after a bit of adjustment, Finn is quick to settle down with you and purr.
+Finn is a neutered male.
+Finn was the final kitten from the park litter to get caught, always lingering close to mom and slow to follow the other kittens to explore the treats we left for him.
+Since getting caught, Finn has warmed up a bit and is the largest of the litter, maybe even part Maine Coon.
+Finn remains a bit skittish and will require dedication to win him over.
+He certinaly likes living indoors and having a full belly and we think that in time he could really warm up to someone willing to be patient with him.

 available